-New Students may register at any time convenient to them Students may proceed at their own pace but one module every 3 months is recommended.
-Although the course is designed to be completed in two years, students with work and other commitments may take as long as four years to gain their diploma.
+CCS takes new enrolments in February/March and July/August each year.
+Students may proceed at their own pace but one Cluster (two units) every 4 months is recommended.
+Although the course is designed to be completed in two years, students with work and other commitments may take as long as three years to gain their diploma.

 The course recognises the impact made on counselling approaches by background and cultural differences and encourages sensitivity to people of various cultural and religious backgrounds.